tedtanaka/accessLlamaModelOnHuggingFace/README.md

 * venv\Scripts\activate.bat
 * pip install -r requirements.txt
 * update the .env file with your Hugging Face api key
+* TBD: use the hugging face cli to login and enter API key
 * python huggingface.py

 To run in a Codespace (Linux) or WSL window: